 As the drought-hit village economy is facing crisis due to severe scarcity of water, accumulated debt, deteriorating crop yields, mass migration in desperate search of employment and water is more acute this year than ever before.
 Mostly the young people from villages migrate to as far as Hyderabad, Mumbai and Pune to work as daily-wagers.
 The drought migrants have no homes in the city; some have made makeshift shelters on construction sites, footpaths and park benches.
 Weddings in most of the families were cancelled, either because there’s no money or because girls don’t want to marry into drought-hit villages.

 In almost every village in drought-hit Marathwada, people specially women and children can be seen walking miles to fetch a single pot of water.
 Due to depletion of groundwater level, most of the villagers have to depend on tanker water to the villages once in a week or once a fortnight.
 To give relief to the people of parched Latur district and some adjoining areas, Indian Railways started service of a water train named ‘Jaldoot Express’ between Miraj in Osmanabad district to Latur city carrying its precious cargo of fresh drinking water over a distance of 343 km.
 On 11th April, 2016, the train first started with 10 tanker wagons carrying 50,000 litres of water.
 Later, the number of wagons was increased to 50.
 Till 30th July, 2016, the train has supplied nearly 24 crore litres of drinking water.
-To avoid any law and order situation during water distribution, local administration imposed section 144 of the IPC for the first time during drought.
+To avoid any law-and-order situation during water distribution, local administration has imposed section 144 of the IPC for the first-time during drought.